Mohammedvaraliya/Data-Structures-and-Algorithms/Trees/General Tree/README.md

-# Data-Structures And Algorithms
+# General Trees Data-Structures and Algorithms

 ### 01. General Tree

     General Tree
     General tree is a tree in which each node can have either zero or many child nodes.
     It can not be empty.
 In general tree, there is no limitation on the degree of a node.
     The topmost node of a general tree is called the root node.
     There are many subtrees in a general tree.

     Example: